 Your deck should primarily be about enjoyment, not maintenance.
-Here are some deck ideas to help restore the balance, even when it’s wet and rainy.
+Here are some deck ideas for the wet seasons to help restore the balance.

 Anyone from the Pacific Northwest will tell you that, as troublesome as rainy seasons can be, a good rain is cathartic for your soul.

 It’s a wonder then that more people don’t celebrate the rain by making their outdoor spaces rain-friendly.
 Sure, it’s nice to sit on the sofa as the rain patters down your window, but there’s also no time the world smells better, I think, than during or after a good rainfall, and for that you need to be outside to enjoy.

 If you’d like an outdoor space that’s not just great for summery days, what do you need?

 From awnings to lean-tos and full roof additions, you have some options for your deck.
 Today’s new technology offers retractable protection made with all-weather fabrics, vinyl, aluminum, and more.
 That’s a pricy option that will give you the most flexibility in a small space.

 Classic, and cheaper, choices come by way of good vinyl panels that will last through all kinds of weather, are affordable to replace, and won’t block the sun on a clear day, while hopefully not raising the temperature much if you’re under it.
 Of course, you can build a roof that extends from your home, or invest in a metal or cloth awning.

 Whatever you choose, make sure it’s appropriate for the heavier weather in your area so it withstands what nature has to throw at it.